foglar/CobraV2/README.md

 ## Issues / features

+### Sender issues

-- data stops being transmitted after some short time
+- [ ] data stops being transmitted from sender after some short period time

-- no gui
+### Monitor app issues

+- [ ] application crash after some period of time
+- [ ] gui is not updating until it recieves serial input
-- parser should be updated
+- [ ] parser should be improved
-- sender code should be updated
+- [ ] sender code should be improved
+- [x] gui window
+- [ ] error messages as windows not terminal
+- [ ] improve readability of code
+- [ ] serial monitor setup port and baudrate

 ## Sources